mdn/content/files/en-us/web/accessibility/aria/attributes/aria-pressed/index.md

   - Reference
 ---

-The `aria-pressed` attribute indicates the current "pressed" state of toggle buttons.
+The `aria-pressed` attribute indicates the current "pressed" state of a toggle button.

 ## Description